 The new brand is anchored in a vibrant color palette comprised of rich purples, reds and oranges, with a bold, modern and simple square logo that forms a frame, representing the changing and challenging healthcare landscape.
 Core’s EHR solution, Cx360 is designed to evolve alongside the changes occurring in complex care communities and provider organizations.

-See our new brand in the images of our NatCon booth below, and read the full release here.
+See our new brand in the images of our NatCon booth below.

 Best Wishes to Linda Rosenberg

 In between Rosenberg’s keynote address and our brand reveal, we were fortunate to hear from countless other speakers who informed and impressed us with their BH knowledge, foresight and passion, and we had the chance to meet and mingle with industry peers, customers and partners.